rohanv32/InboxZingReact/README.md

 - **Scalability**: It can handle large volumes of data efficiently, making it suitable for storing numerous articles fetched from various sources.
 - **Performance**: MongoDB's document-oriented structure enables fast data retrieval, which is great for providing users with timely news updates.

+Refer to InboxZingDatabase.pdf for the database architecture diagram.

 ---

 ## 📝 Design Decisions